Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: (In) stability of synchronous orbits

-This criterion from {\it Ibid.} is more generic than the techniques proposed in the literature thitherto, because the stability analysis based on examining the sign of the derivative $ \frac{\textstyle d}{\textstyle da} \left(\frac{\textstyle da}{\textstyle dt}\right) _{\,n={\Omega\s}} $ can be applied to settings incorporating finite eccentricity and obliquities, higher-than-quadrupole terms, tides in the moon, as well as the planet's nonsphericity, the Sun's gravitational pull, and other perturbations.
-Within this approach, one is free to use an expression for $\,\left(\frac{\textstyle da}{\textstyle dt}\right) _{\,n={\Omega\s}}\,$ to any required precision in the powers or $e$ and $i$, and with any additional physical effects included.
+This criterion from {\it Ibid.} is more generic than the techniques proposed in the literature until then, because the stability analysis based on examining the sign of the derivative $ \frac{\textstyle d}{\textstyle da} \left(\frac{\textstyle da}{\textstyle dt}\right) _{\,n={\Omega\s}} $ can be applied to settings incorporating finite eccentricity and obliquities, higher-than-quadrupole terms, tides in the moon, as well as the planet's nonsphericity, the Sun's gravitational pull, and other perturbations.
+Within this approach, one simply begin with an expression for $\,\left(\frac{\textstyle da}{\textstyle dt}\right) _{\,n={\Omega\s}}$ written down to any required precision in the powers or $e$ and $i$, and with any additional physical effects included.
 A subsequent turn-of-the-crank differentiation over $a$ provides the result.
 Furthermore, this method is equally effective for analysing the stability of higher-order spin-orbit resonances, as was demonstrated in Section 4 of \citet{synchronisation} where the stability of the 3:2 spin-orbit state was addressed.